luisrecuenco/LRImageManager/README.md

 1. **Using CocoaPods**

-  Add the following line to your Podfile:
+  Add LRImageManager to your Podfile:

   ```
   platform :ios, "5.0"